AMNESTY INTERNATIONAL’S BOARD OF DIRECTORS

 Ketty serves as Secretary General for Amnesty International Canada’s English-Speaking section.
 She oversees the organization’s domestic and international human rights mandate and is its lead representative.

 A global human rights activist and advocate, Ketty holds in-depth expertise and lived experience in forced displacement, at-risk human rights defenders, civic space in conflict and political transitions, and the global intersections of gender, race, and human rights.
-Prior to seeking asylum in Canada in 2015, she braved police violence as the lead organizer of women’s peaceful protests for democratic change in her country, Burundi.
+Before seeking asylum in Canada in 2015, she braved police violence as the lead organizer of women’s peaceful protests for democratic change in her country, Burundi.

 In her previous roles, Ketty has led research, advocacy, and communications strategies with women peace activists in several conflict and post-conflict countries, including Syria, Yemen, South Sudan, Myanmar, Uganda, and Guatemala.
 Her work is rooted in people power, public accountability, and a feminist, decolonial approach to human rights.